athanzli/CancerMOBI-Bench/README.md

 ### Step 1: Implement your method's wrapper function

 Create a function that wraps your method and follows the required signature.
-This function will be called by the benchmark pipeline for each dataset, omics combination, and cross-validation fold.

-#### Function signature

 ```python
 def run_method_custom(